wilson212/bf2stats/README.md

 If you are seeing this in a production environment, use a fully qualified domain name (FQDN) so that `php` can resolve to its external DNS name to test against its external web endpoint.

+### Q: `Importing Logs Failed!` when using `Server Admin > Import Logs` in ASP

+A: DNS resolution problem.
+The `HOST` used in the test to test those Gamespy endpoints is the same host you see in your browser.
+For instance, if you are accessing the `ASP` using `http://localhost`, the `ASP` `php` container runs tests against `http://localhost/ASP/*.aspx`, which will fail, because the request is not going through `ASP` `nginx`.

+If you see this in a development environment, simply ignore the errors.
+There is an integration test using [docker-compose.test.yml](docker-compose.test.yml) to test those endpoints to ensure they work.

+If you are seeing this in a production environment, use a fully qualified domain name (FQDN) so that `php` can resolve to its external DNS name to test against its external web endpoint.

 ### Q: `Table (army) *NOT* Backed Up: [1045] Access denied for user 'admin'@'%' (using password: YES)` when using `System > Backup Database` in ASP

 A: The `db` user does not have the `FILE` privilege.
 Add a grant manually.
 But note that even if you did, you still won't be able to backup without major security issues.
 See [here](#q-table-army-not-backed-up-1-cant-createwrite-to-file-when-using-system--backup-database-in-asp).